AdobeDocs/destination-sdk.en/help/destination-server-api.md

 ## API error handling

 Destination SDK API endpoints follow the general Experience Platform API error message principles.
 Refer to [API status codes](https://experienceleague.adobe.com/docs/experience-platform/landing/troubleshooting.html?lang=en#api-status-codes) and [request header errors](https://experienceleague.adobe.com/docs/experience-platform/landing/troubleshooting.html?lang=en#request-header-errors) in the Platform troubleshooting guide.

+## Next steps

+After reading this document, you now know how to configure your destination server and templating using the `/authoring/v1/destination-servers` API endpoint.
+Read [how to use Destination SDK to configure your destination](/help/configure-destination-instructions.md) to understand where this step fits into the process of configuring your destination.